reactioncommerce/reaction/README.md

 For our purposes in Reaction code:

 - `organization` will always be `reaction`.
 - `system` is the service or group of services that provide the resource we want to access control.
-It will always be `legacy` if the code lives within the Reaction API project, and will be the package name (i.e. `legacy-authorization`) if the code live outside of the Reaction API project.
+It will always be `legacy` if the code lives within the Reaction API project, and will be the package name (i.e. `simple-authorization`) if the code live outside of the Reaction API project.
 - `entity` is the actual data entity to access control, such as an `orders`.
 Entity names are always plural.
 - `id`  is the actual ID of a data entity to access control.
 This is for super granular Policies and will most of the time be omitted or described with just a * meaning "all IDs".